-The Nasdaq Composite Index follows the highest number of stocks out of these three indices – more than 3,000, as of 2012.
-It includes all the common stocks and similar types of investments listed on the Nasdaq stock market, many of which are technology, or “tech,” stocks.
-Similar to the S&P;, the Nasdaq weights its index value by company size.
+The Nasdaq Composite Index follows the highest number of stocks out of these three indices — more than 3,300, as of 2018.
+It includes all the common stocks and similar types of investments listed on the Nasdaq Stock Market, many of which are technology, or “tech,” stocks.
+Similar to the S&P, the Nasdaq weights its index value by company size.
 This means that a company with a higher market value, or capitalization, influences the index more than one with a lower market cap.

 Standard & Poor’s 500

-The Nasdaq might track more companies, and the Dow might be better known, but the S&P; 500 provides a broader representation of the overall U.S. stock market.
-This index’s components consist of 500 large, highly influential U.S. companies that encompass about 75 percent of the U.S. stock market’s value, as of 2012.
+The Nasdaq might track more companies, and the Dow might be better known, but the S&P 500 provides a broader representation of the overall U.S. stock market.
+This index’s components consist of 500 large, highly influential U.S. companies.
 Like the Nasdaq, larger companies pull more weight in the index’s value.
 For instance, a price change in a $50 billion company affects the index more than that of a $5 billion company.

 - John Foxx/Stockbyte/Getty Images